PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 >    ~~~
 >    {: .bash}
 >    - `./Allrun` scripts executes all the workflow for the tutorial
->    - Usually you do not want to execute the tutorials from the original directory (because you can modify your original source)
+>    - In a common installation of OpenFOAM, usually you do not want to execute the tutorials from the original directory (because you can modify your original source)
->    - But in this case it is fine because changes will be lost when exiting the container
+>    - But in this case, it is fine the original image will not be modified and the changes we observe here will be lost when exiting the container
->    - If you want to keep the results, you would need to extract the tutorial into a local directory first
+>    - If you want to keep the results, you would need to extract the tutorial into a local host directory first and execute the containerised solver from there (mounting the local directory in the docker command) (not explained here)
->    - And execute the containerised solver from there
+>    - Or you could also copy out the results (also by mounting the local directory in the docker command, so you have a directory where to copy the results) (not explained here)
 >    - (Refer to the Docker documentation if you want to use the Docker image in your computer or elsewhere)
 >
 >    ~~~